At a Glance

 ✨Teamwork Matters

 Reflect on a time you worked as part of a team.
-Be ready to explain your role, what you learned from the experience, and what you would do differently next time.
-This shows your ability to grow and adapt in a team setting.
+Be ready to explain your role and what you learned from the experience.
+Consider what you would do differently next time to improve collaboration.

 Prepare to discuss strategies for supporting children with distressed behaviours.
-Think about specific techniques you've used in the past and be ready to explain how they were effective in calming or redirecting the child.
+Think about specific techniques you've used in the past and how they helped the child feel more comfortable.